rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 6 : Bind the Cosmos DB database to the application

-Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.
+Azure Spring Apps can automatically bind the Cosmos DB database we created to our microservice.

-1. Navigate back to Azure Portal, From the resource group **spring-apps-workshop-<inject key="DeploymentID" enableCopy="false"/>** select the Azure Spring Cloud instance named **azure-spring-apps-lab-<inject key="DeploymentID" enableCopy="false"/>**.
+1. Navigate back to Azure Portal, From the resource group **spring-apps-workshop-<inject key="DeploymentID" enableCopy="false"/>** select the Azure Spring Apps instance named **azure-spring-apps-lab-<inject key="DeploymentID" enableCopy="false"/>**.

 2. Click on `Apps` under `settings`.